From Dissertation to Academic Book: Transform Your Research into a Publishable Manuscript

 Why Don’t Dissertations Automatically Become Books?

-Not to worry, there are specific things YOU can do to move your dissertation to a book.
+Not to worry, there are specific things you can do to move your dissertation to a book.

 Reframe your dissertation chapters as narrative arcs.